jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-segmenttree.md

 layout: note
 key: note
 title: "Data Structure - Segment Tree"
-index: 510
+index: 310
 category: dsa
 image: /note/dsa.png
-date: 2016-05-10
+date: 2016-03-10
-postdate: 2016-05-10
+postdate: 2016-03-10
-tags: [BST]
+tags: [Segment Tree]
 ---

+> Introduce use Segment Tree for range search.

-> Segment Tree (a.k.a Interval Tree) is an advanced data structure which can support queries like:
+Segment Tree (a.k.a Interval Tree) is an advanced data structure which can support queries like:
 * which of these intervals contain a given point
 * which of these points are in a given interval